Dance Little Sister (Rolling Stones song): Lyrics and music

 "Dance Little Sister" is driven by the guitars, and according to author Steve Appleford, Richards' "savage" rhythm guitar in particular.
 Appleford also credits some "excitable" lead guitar passages from Mick Taylor, "fierce" drumming from Charlie Watts and a "rolling bar room piano" part by Ian Stewart.
-Music critic Bill Janovitz describes it as "a nihilistic dance number," comparing its "world-negating ass-shaking, insistent rock 'n' roll beat" to the disco music which would emerge shortly after its release.
+Music critic Bill Janovitz describes it as "a nihilistic dance number", comparing its "world-negating ass-shaking, insistent rock 'n' roll beat" to the disco music which would emerge shortly after its release.
 According to music journalist James Hector, "Dance Little Sister" is a return to the type of "bar-room crowd pleasers" that the group used to record in the mid-1960s.

-Reception
+Critical reception

-AllMusic critic Stephen Thomas Erlewine called it a "sharp, hard-driving album track" and "agreeable filler."
-But Appleford notes that while the song has "all the elements needed for the best kind of devil's music," the song "never fully erupts" or "clicks into a perfect groove."
+AllMusic critic Stephen Thomas Erlewine called it a "sharp, hard-driving album track" and "agreeable filler".
+But Appleford notes that while the song has "all the elements needed for the best kind of devil's music", the song "never fully erupts" or "clicks into a perfect groove".
 Hector describes the song's beginning, where "the guitar and drums struggle to find the exact groove" as precious, but feels the song goes "downhill" afterwards.
-Sean Egan finds the "industrial strength riff" to be "unattractive" and the rhythm to be "leaden."
+Sean Egan finds the "industrial strength riff" to be "unattractive" and the rhythm to be "leaden".

 Subsequent to its initial release on It's Only Rock 'n Roll, "Dance Little Sister" was released as the B-side of the "Ain't Too Proud to Beg" single in October 1974.
-Rolling Stones biographer Martin Elliott has stated that this deserved to be a double A-side release, as both songs are "foot-tapping dance-oriented numbers."
+Rolling Stones biographer Martin Elliott has stated that this deserved to be a double A-side release, as both songs are "foot-tapping dance-oriented numbers".
 It has also been released on several of the Rolling Stones compilation albums, including Made in the Shade in 1975, Singles 1971–2006 in 2011 and the Super Deluxe (80 track) version of GRRR! in 2012.

 "Dance Little Sister" was occasionally included in the Rolling Stones' live sets during 1975 and 1977.